Nurou/Nurou/README.md

 I am currently:

--  &nbsp; Working at Smartly.io as a software engineer.
+-  &nbsp; Working at Smartly.io as a full-stack developer.
 -  &nbsp; Completing an MSc in Human-computer interaction (HCI).
 -  &nbsp; Specialising in UI/UX development